Flag and coat of arms of Kedah: Maritime flags

 As a formerly independent state, Kedah was known to fly ensigns on its ships.
-Among them were the state ensign and civil ensign, the former similar in design as a variant of the Kedahan Standards, while the latter adopted a different design.
+Among them were the state ensign and merchant ensign, the former similar in design as a variant of the Kedahan Standards, while the latter adopted a different design.

 The state ensign took the appearance of a Standard-like design that simply incorporates a canton containing the state arms.
 The flag is blue, but unlike Standards of the design, its canton is essentially design as per the state flag, coloured red and containing the state arms in its original colours.

-The civil ensign is of a completely different design, but incorporates all three of the state's flag colours in the form of three diagonally cut sections: A large, red, diagonal per bend stripe divides the upper fly—coloured yellow—and the lower hoist—coloured green.
+The merchant ensign is of a completely different design, but incorporates all three of the state's flag colours in the form of three diagonally cut sections: A large, red, diagonal per bend stripe divides the upper fly—coloured yellow—and the lower hoist—coloured green.

 Coat of arms

 The Kedahan coat of arms consists of only three heraldic elements: An escutcheon, a crescent, and a wreath; the arms may be illustrated with only the aforementioned elements or included against a red ellipse.
 Details of the arm's heraldic elements are as follows: